 To be frank, Cannondale’s new Habit 4 was a tricky bike to nail down, and one that continued to confuse me deep into the testing process.
 On one hand, you have its aggressive geometry, burly tires, heavy weight, and lackluster acceleration, which would suggest that it descends like a boss on the rowdiest of trails.
 And on the other hand, you have a bike with a relatively small amount of travel (130mm front and rear), a trail-oriented Fox 34 fork, and above-average technical climbing skills.

 It wasn’t until my most recent ride aboard the Habit that I really figured out what it is best for: good old-fashioned mountain biking.
 In a world where marketing teams and product line managers are designing bikes for specific uses, it seems that Cannondale has made a bit of a generalist.
-For better or worse (I lean towards the latter), the Habit is what I would call a “jack of all trades, master of none.”
+For better or worse (I lean towards the former), the Habit is what I would call a “jack of all trades, master of none.”
 It doesn’t blow you away on either the up or downhill, but the bike lands in the middle as a solid option for someone whose home trails have a little bit of everything and involve technical ascents.

 To my eyes, Cannondale’s new Habit is one of the better-looking (if not best) full-suspension bikes they’ve made.
 In breaking from tradition, the color and graphics package is pared down, and you’ll no longer be able to count up to 30 Cannondale logos on the frame, which I don’t think anyone will miss.
 Instead, they have decided to go with small brand logos and subdued colors.
 Further, the internal routing of the brake, shifter, and dropper post lines make for a sleek-looking frame, and the plastic grommets do a nice job of holding everything in place for a rattle-free ride.
 If you’re familiar with Cannondale's popular Jeykll, then you're aware of the rat's nest of cables stemming from the cockpit.
 Thankfully, this is not the case with the Habit.